vboussange/vboussange.github.io/content/post/primer_mechanistic_inference/index.md

 Now that we have our data, let’s do some inference!

-## Mechanistic inference as a supervised learning task
+## Mechanistic Inference via Optimization

 We’ll get started with a very crude approach to inference, where we’ll treat the calibration of our LV model similarly to a supervised machine